f-okd/leetdaily/README.md

    - Select your dist folder
    - You should be able to see the extension in your extensions tab

-You should be able to access the application at [http://localhost:5173](http://localhost:5173).

 ## How to Test

 Ensure the project functions as expected by following these steps: